 Poor customer experience practices

-On the flipside, there are customer experience practices to avoid.
+On the flip side, there are customer experience practices to avoid.
 Here are some to steer clear of, spanning across the entire customer lifecycle:

 - Dark patterns: Obstacles and tricks on websites that deceive users and customers.
-Examples of dark patterns include trick questions, hidden costs, forced continuity (e.g. free trial to paid account), and misdirection, and can seriously damage customer trust.
+Examples of dark patterns include trick questions, hidden costs, forced continuity (e.g. free trial to paid account), and misdirection, which can seriously damage customer trust.

-- Lack of empathy: Lack of understanding for customer frustrations and complaints.
+- Lack of empathy: Lack of understanding of customer frustrations and complaints.
 It’s human to make a mistake—instead of denying or dismissing it, it’s better to show empathy and true desire to help the customer.